legendcodermartino1245/ldac-optimization-guide/README.md

 > ✅ **AVRCP 1.6 Two-Way Control Confirmed**
 > In multipoint mode, Android can issue play/pause/skip commands to Windows directly through the Sony Headphones Connect app, while Windows is the active audio source.
 > This confirms Windows fully acts as an AVRCP 1.6 Target, and Android as a Controller — beyond headset buttons alone.

+matching sample rate bit depth and bit rate is important for 1.6 not for 1.5

+---

 ## Absolute Volume
 Absolute Volume on means it has to hit 85% of volume minimal